mGhassen/Dose/docs/SQUARE_INTEGRATION_SETUP.md

 # Square POS Integration Setup Guide

-This guide will walk you through connecting your Square POS account to SunnyBudget.
+This guide will walk you through connecting your Square POS account to Dose.

 ## Prerequisites